makersacademy/airport_challenge/README.md

 ---------

 * I read the user stories and broke them down into things I need the programme to do
-* For each line of "I want to be able to do this", I wrote the simplest test, fixed it, and repeated
+* For each line of "I want to be able to do this", I wrote the simplest test, fixed it, and repeated.
+I refactored my code every time the test passed.
+* Every now and again I refactored tests to make them easier to read/find and to ensure they didn't do unnecessary steps
+* Every now and again I ran rubocop to lint my code

 Reflection
 -------